 Placing a boost after a drive will simply raise the volume of your signal.
-But, depending on the amount of output gain you use and what amp (and volume of the amp), it could also induce more overdrive from your amp.
+But depending on the amount of output gain you use and what amp (and the volume of the amp), it could also induce more overdrive from your amp.

 Twin Reverb Band-Aid

-Here comes my monthly blackface Twin Reverb rant.
+Here comes my monthly Blackface Twin Reverb rant.
 I get that people love that amp.
 I don’t have a problem with that.
-But, for a person like me who digs driving an amp, showing up to a fly date and seeing a Twin in the backline makes my soul wimper.
-On a really bad day, you can see a little tear bead up in the corner of my eye.
+But for someone like me who digs driving an amp, showing up to a fly date and seeing a Twin in the backline makes my soul wimper.
+On a really bad day you can see a little tear bead up in the corner of my eye.

 I like to push tube amps into saturation.
 That doesn’t really happen on Blackface Twins.
 They have a solid state rectifier and are insanely loud.
 Two ingredients that don’t make amp overdrive easy.